manikandanmca2023/Pacman/README.md

 Pacman
-   This HTML and JavaScript code creates a simple Pac-Man animation within a box on a web page.
-The Pac-Man character moves back and forth horizontally within the box, changing its mouth open/close state to simulate animation.
-Here's a brief description:

 >HTML Structure:

    The code sets up a basic HTML5 structure with a <div> element named "box" serving as the container for the Pac-Man animation.